 Relax in an idyllic rural Yorkshire village between the Dales and the Moors

-Perfect for families or friends, this impressive five-bedroom base combines high-spec interiors with lots of outdoor space
+Perfect for families or friends, this impressive, dog-friendly, five-bedroom base combines high-spec interiors with lots of outdoor space

 Six miles east of Partridge Lodge begin the North York Moors, full of heather-studded plateaux, woods and high sea cliffs.
 Venture ten miles west, meanwhile, and you’ll already be in the Yorkshire Dales, where dry-stone walls dot gentler valleys.
 In other words, this is an extremely well-placed home.

 You’ll find it in the charming, riverside village of Newby Wiske, only a short hop from the A1(M) road yet wonderfully quiet.
 A beautiful, newly-developed home on the owners’ family plot, Partridge Lodge works just as well for multi-generational families as large groups of friends.